CalebKornfein/Caleb_Portfolio/README.md

 **The Project:** As part of a Bayesian Statistics final project, my partner and I decided to use NLP to analyze the transcripts of the 2020 Democratic Debates

 **My Work** I collected the texts from each of the 2020 Democratic Debates and cleaned the text using NLP techniques such as removal of stop words, tokenization, and stemming.
-Then, I trained the Latent Dirichlat Analysis model on the corpus of text to find the topics most frequently discussed at the debates.
+Then, I trained a Latent Dirichlat Analysis model on the corpus of text to find the topics most frequently discussed at the debates.

 **What I learned:** Latent Dirichlet Analysis, NLP best practices